alexszeliga/TriviaGame/README.md

 # TriviaGame
-A trivia game written in React.
+A trivia game created with React.